Aorounga crater: Geology

 Aorounga, a circular depression, appears on some regional geographic maps and has a visible present-day diameter of ~13 km.
 It is situated in northern Chad about 110 km southeast of the Emi Koussi volcano in the Tibesti Massif.
 A photogeological investigation of Gemini, Apollo, Landsat, and aerial photographs suggested an origin either as a granite diapir or an impact crater.
 The structure was mentioned as a possible impact crater by Grieve et al. (1988).
 A French expedition collected a few samples from the structure and reported the first observation of shock deformation.

 The crater, formed in fine-grained, well-sorted, slightly carbonate-bearing sandstone possibly of Upper Devonian age, is characterised by outer and inner rings rising about 100 m above the surrounding plain.
 The two rings are separated by a depression of uniform width.
 The ring walls consist of steeply outward dipping sandstone layers, with some breccia found on top of the inner rim wall.
-No reliable age dating exists for Aorounga.
-Cosmogenic nuclide exposure dating suggested a minimum age of 0.5 Ma, indicating a minimum age for the impact event.
+No reliable age dating exists for Aorounga Crater.
+Cosmogenic nuclide exposure dating suggested a minimum age of 500,000 years, indicating a minimum age for the impact event.
 The Gweni Fada structure, estimated to be ~14 km in diameter, is located about 320 km southeast of Aorounga.
 The structure is centred at 17°25′ N and 21°45′ E, and appears asymmetric and deeply eroded.
 A French team reported shock metamorphic effects in quartz grains from sandstones.
 The structure occurs in sandstones of probable Upper Devonian age.
 Remote sensing analysis using Shuttle Radar Topography Mission (SRTM) data provided detailed topographic information about the Aorounga structure.